deciduously/music/post.md

 const OCTAVE_CENTS: Cents = SEMITONE_CENTS * OCTAVE_SEMITONES as f64;
 ```

+Remember how Middle C was some crazy fraction, 261.626?
+This is because cents are a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) unit, standardized around the point 440.0.
+Because of equal temperament, this 2:1 ratio holds for arbitrarily smaller intervals than octaves as well, where the math isn't always so clean.
+Doubling this will get 880.0Hz, every time, but how would we add a semitone?
+It's 100 cents, nice and neat, and there are 12 semitones - so we'd need to increase by a 12th of what doubling the number would do: `440 * 2^(1/12)`.
+Looks innocuous enough, but my calculator gives me 466.164, Rust gives me 466.1637615180899 - not enough to perceptually matter, but enough that it's important that the standard is the interval ratio and not the specific amount of Hertz to add or subtract.
+Those amounts will only be precise in floating point decimal representations at exact octaves from the base note, because that's integral factor after multiplying by 1 in either direction, 2 or 1/2.

-The ratio between frequencies separated by a *single* cent is the 1200th root of 2, or 2^1/1200.
+Otherwise stated, the ratio between frequencies separated by a single cent is the 1200th root of 2, or 2^(1/1200).
+In decimal, it's about 1.0005777895.
 You wouldn't be able to hear a distinction between two tones a single cent apart.
-The [just-noticeable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents.
+The [just-noticeable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents, or 5*2^(1/1200).
+Using this math, it works out to just shy of 4 cents to cause an increase of 1Hz, more precisely around 3.9302 for a base frequency of 440.0.

-A cent is a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) unit.
-Because octaves double each time you increase by single one, the graph is `f(x) = x^2`:
+Logarithmic units are helpful when the range of the y axis, in our case frequency, increases exponentially.
+We know the graph of frequency to pitch does because to jump by any single octave, we double what we have - we're multiplying at each step, not adding (which results in a linear graph).
+If A4 is 440Hz, A5 is 880Hz, and by A6 we're already at 1,760Hz.
+The graph `f(x) = x^2` looks like this:

 ![x_squared](https://thepracticaldev.s3.amazonaws.com/i/mkh095mgcasg1soygrb7.png)

-A logarithmic unit maps much better to this sort of function:
+A [logarithm](https://en.wikipedia.org/wiki/Logarithm) is the inverse of an [exponent](https://en.wikipedia.org/wiki/Exponentiation).
+Our ratio had an exponent that was "1 divided by n", which is the inverse of raising something to the power of "n divided by 1", such as squaring it (n=2).
+This is otherwise written as an "nth root", in the case of a cent *n* being 1,200.
+This counteracts the rapid growing curve we get by constantly squaring the frequency into a more linear scaled subdivision between octaves:

 ![cent graph](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Music_intervals_frequency_ratio_equal_tempered_pythagorean_comparison.svg/550px-Music_intervals_frequency_ratio_equal_tempered_pythagorean_comparison.svg.png)

-Knowing all this we can calculate the frequency in Hertz of a desired pitch if we know both a base frequency and the number of cents to increase by:
+This is a much better way to deal with intervals than by frequency deltas.
+Knowing all this we can translate back to the frequency in Hertz of a desired pitch if we know both a base frequency and the number of cents to increase by:

 ![cents formula](https://wikimedia.org/api/rest_v1/media/math/render/svg/920411bb22d357b13f69a76fa33557c707f7cb57)

-Here, *a* is the initial frequency in Hertz, `b` is the target frequency, and *n* is the number of cents by which to increase `a`.
+Here, *a* is the initial frequency in Hertz, *b* is the target frequency, and *n* is the number of cents by which to increase *a*.

 We can add a method to `Pitch` with this logic: